 Here are some things to be aware of when your relationship status changes:

 Your entitlement to the GST/HST credit changes since it is based on “adjusted family net income.”
-Your adjusted family net income usually increases when you become married or common-law, so you might find that you no longer receive the GST/HST credit.
+If your partner earns income, your adjusted family net income usually increases when you become married or common-law, so you might find that you no longer receive the GST/HST credit.
 If you are still eligible for the credit, only one of you will receive it, even if you were both receiving it before.

-Your entitlement to the CCTB and CWB changes, respectively, since these are also based on your adjusted family net income
+Your entitlement to the CCB and CWB changes, respectively, since these are also based on your adjusted family net income

 When you’re completing your tax return, you’ll need to provide information about your spouse or common-law partner, including his or her net income, for certain credits to calculate properly